Bill Revived to Eliminate Electric Vehicle Subsidy, Impose Alternative Fuel Vehicle Feeeditor@aashto.org February 8, 2019 0 COMMENTS

 The legislation is also co-sponsored by Sen. Mike Enzi, R-Wyo., and Sen. Pat Roberts, R-Kan.

 Specifically, the revived Fairness for Every Driver Act would:

 - Terminate and repeal the federal electric vehicle tax credit up to $7,500 per new electric vehicle purchased for use in the U.S.;

 - Impose a federal highway user fee on alternative fuel vehicles;

 - Require that all user fees be collected with the user’s tax return; and

 - Ensure the transfer of federal highway user fees into the Highway Trust Fund.

-“It’s time to end the electric vehicle tax credit,” said Sen. Barrasso, the chairman of the Senate Committee on Environment and Public Works, in a statement – noting that a Manhattan Institute report estimates that ending the electric vehicle tax credit would save roughly $20 billion in taxpayer funds over the next decade.
+“It’s time to end the electric vehicle tax credit and help rebuild our nation’s infrastructure by ensuring every driver contributes to improving the roads we all use,” said Sen. Barrasso, the chairman of the Senate Committee on Environment and Public Works, in a statement – noting that a Manhattan Institute report estimates that ending the electric vehicle tax credit would save roughly $20 billion in taxpayer funds over the next decade.